 To be honest, I don’t like social media in the least.

 I’m on Facebook using an account with a nickname.
 I’m not on Twitter in a personal capacity.
-I don’t even use Pinterest anymore (a platform I enjoyed).
+I hardly use Pinterest anymore (a platform I enjoyed).

 I just don’t want to spend my time on stuff that sucks time and does little to nothing to edify.

 That’s why it’s a joy to introduce you to a company that turns social media users into leads.